ond9/CLD_LABO/Labo05 _Zundler_Girod.md

 + Number of input key-value pairs processed by the mappers : 2831380
 + Number of input key-value pairs processed by the reducers: 2821078

+The reducer process lower key-value pairs because of the quality indicator inside the mapper that filter some value.

 ## TASK 2: WRITING A MAPREDUCE PROGRAM
 #### DELIVERABLES 2: